Skip to content

 S=8.854×1012×80×125=88.54×109 F/m88.5 nF/m|S| = 8.854 \times 10^{-12} \times 80 \times 125 = 88.54 \times 10^{-9} \text{ F/m} \approx 88.5 \text{ nF/m}

 Converting to more practical units: S88.5 pF/mm|S| \approx 88.5 \text{ pF/mm}.
-That means a 0.1 mm change in water level (or effective gap) produces roughly an 8.85 pF shift — easily resolvable with a 24-bit CDC.
+A 0.1 mm change in water level gives you an 8.85 pF capacitance shift.
+With a decent 24-bit converter, that's easy to resolve.

 Practical Design Considerations